Calling the API

 Transactive's API is accessible via HTTPS only; connections via unsecured HTTP are rejected.

-Associate all requests with an API Key, supplied by way of a custom HTTP request header as shown in the example Postman screenshot below:
+Associate all requests with an API Key, supplied by way of an Authorization HTTP request header as shown in the example Postman screenshot below:

 Each application has two API keys available at any one time.
 You have complete control over your own API keys.